Adam Duvall Player Props: Red Sox vs. Braves

 Adam Duvall At The Plate

-- He has gone deep in six games this season (15.8%), leaving the park in 4.6% of his plate appearances.

-- In 17 games this year (44.7%), Duvall has picked up an RBI, and in six of those games (15.8%) he had more than one.
+- Duvall has had an RBI in 17 games this year (43.6%), including six multi-RBI outings (15.4%).
 He has also driven home three or more of his team's runs in two contests.

+- He has scored in 16 games this year (41.0%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.